AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 #### Indic-Indic
 The entire Indic-Indic data can be downloaded from [here](https://storage.googleapis.com/samanantar-public/m2m-data/all.zip)

-Language wise splits for Indic-Indic data can be downloaded from the table below
+Language wise splits for Indic-Indic data can be downloaded from the table below.
+Each link contains the number of sentence pairs in millions.

 |    | as | bn | gu | hi | kn | ml | mr | or | pa | ta | te |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |